A group of BECU employees pose gather in front of a love sign in a festive mall setting. They are all wearing red sweatshirts that say "purpose."

 Read time: 10 minutes

-Whether you're buying for someone who doesn't want more stuff, or you're looking to kickstart the holiday spirit, try thinking outside the gift box.
+Whether you're buying for someone who doesn't want more stuff or you're looking for activities to kickstart the holiday spirit, try thinking outside the gift box.

-Here are some ideas for budget-friendly winter activities in Washington state:
+Here are some ideas for uniquely Washington, budget-friendly winter holiday fun:

 Tour Holiday Lights

-Holiday lights can range from dazzling professional setups to modest roofline adornments in a neighborhood near you.
-Either end of the spectrum can give you that warm glow and brighten up the dark Pacific Northwest winter nights.
-Here are a few options (prices listed are based on adult tickets):
+Holiday lights range from dazzling professional setups to modest roofline adornments in a neighborhood near you.
+Either end of the spectrum gives that warm glow and brightens up the dark Pacific Northwest winter nights.
+Here are a few options (prices listed are based on adult tickets and are subject to change without notice):

 • WildLanterns: Nov.
-15, 2024 - Jan.
-19, 2025; $31 - $50; Woodland Park Zoo, Seattle.
+14, 2025 - Jan.
+18, 2026; $31 - $51; Woodland Park Zoo, Seattle.
 Wander through Woodland Park Zoo's themed lanterns, including a mystical forest, desert flora and fauna in the Bright Desert Highway, and swans and elaborate peacocks in the Birds of Paradise zone.
-BECU members can get 10% off tickets purchased online.

-• Lady of the Lake Fireworks Cruise: Every Saturday before Christmas; Jan.
-18 and 25, 2025; $17; Lake Chelan Boat Co.
+• Lady of the Lake cruises: Every Saturday before Christmas; Jan.
+17 and 24, 2026; $17; Lake Chelan Boat Co.
 Charters, Lake Chelan.
 Lake Chelan Boat Co. offers two different winter boat tours aboard the Lady of the Lake, both culminating in fireworks displays that you can enjoy from out on the water: The Santa Express Cruise (Nov.
-30, Dec.
-7, Dec.
-14 and Dec.
-21) and the Winterfest Fireworks Cruise (Jan.
-18 and 25).
+29, Dec.
+6, Dec.
+13 and Dec.
+20) and the Winterfest Fireworks Cruise (Jan.
+17 and 24, 2026).

 See the Nutcracker

-Going to see "The Nutcracker" is an annual holiday tradition for many families.
-The story takes audiences into a child's magical dream of a Nutcracker that comes to life on Christmas Eve, and a royal court of dancing flowers and snowflakes.
+Attending "The Nutcracker" is an annual holiday tradition for many families.
+The story takes audiences into a child's magical Christmas Eve dream in which a nutcracker comes to life and a royal court of dancing flowers and snowflakes is revealed.

-You can see a wide range of productions, from classical ballets to modern retellings, produced by professional companies and local dance studios.
+You can see a wide range of productions, from classical ballets to modern retellings by professional companies and local dance studios.

-Whatever you choose, there's a "Nutcracker" to fit your style and your budget.
+Whatever you choose, there's a "Nutcracker" to fit your style and budget.
 Here's a sampling:

 In this photo ballet dancers are performing on a stage.
 The photo depicts a scene from the Nutcracker ballet.
 There are seven people in the image and each dancer is posing on one leg while raising their hands in the air.